henryhyu/claude-code-agents-hooks-documentation/docs/user-guide.md

 # User Guide

-Welcome to the Anthropic Style GitHub Page User Guide!
+Welcome to the Claude Code Agents Hooks Documentation Guide User Guide!
 This comprehensive guide will help you navigate and make the most of all the interactive features available on the documentation website.

 ## Table of Contents